Mergers

 1.Formulation of a merger strategy

-The merger instigating partner needs to work with Grosvenor Corporate to have a clear vision of what they want to achieve from the deal and how it aligns with their overall corporate strategy.
+The merger instigating partner needs to work with Grosvenor M&A to have a clear vision of what they want to achieve from the deal and how it aligns with their overall corporate strategy.
 The merger's instigating partner should identify their target criteria, such as industry, geography, size, growth potential, profitability, and strategic and cultural fit.

 2. Searching for potential targets